A month ago I was on the other side of the world traveling through Japan on the trip of my dreams. Everything was perfect… on most days.

 Everything was perfect.

-So why then did I have these unshakable momentary anxieties?
+So why then did I have these unshakable moments of anxiety?
 Why did I still dwell on the problems in my life and all the things I didn’t have?

 It didn’t make any sense to me.
 This was the time in my life I was supposed to be happy.
 I had finally made it and done it my way.